swiyu-admin-ch/swiyu-admin-ch.github.io/_cookbooks/vc-visual-presentation-oca.md

 ```

 ### Verifier Name
-The verifier's name is only part of the OID4VP Authorization Request and will be use in the presentation request screen.
+The verifier's name is only part of the OID4VP Authorization Request and will be used in the presentation request screen.

 ```
 verification_authorization_request.json: |